 - If we’re under a duty to disclose or share your personal data in order to comply with any legal obligation, enforce or apply our Terms & Conditions and other agreements, or to protect the rights, property, or safety of the Company, our customers, or others (including exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction).

-You may choose to share any information, photographs or other content that you voluntarily submit to the Site either on public forums and public areas of the Site or within your private (meaning other users you have invited or accepted as members of your closed network).
+You may choose to share any information, photographs or other content that you voluntarily submit to the Site either on public forums and public areas of the Site or within your private network (meaning other users you have invited or accepted as members of your closed network).
 Such data will become available and viewable by other users as controlled by any applicable permission settings that you define.
 Once you have shared your content or made it public, that content may be re-shared by others.

 If you choose to connect to social media networks from the our Site or post any of your content on our Site to those networks, then in accordance with your social media privacy settings, the personal information that you post, transmit, or otherwise make available on the social media platform may be viewed and/or used by other users of those networks and we have no control over such viewing and use and cannot prevent further use of such information by third parties.

 When you interact with us through social media networks, you acknowledge that we may access your information that is held by that account, solely in accordance with your social media privacy settings.
 Any links to social media are not under our control and remain solely your responsibility.

 You acknowledge that any information posted via social media through our Site, or any third party you allow to access your content, is done entirely at your own risk and that by posting to a public platform you make that information visible to third-parties who can use that information at their discretion.